 SmartShift offers two main advantages over conventional transmission control devices.
-Usable cab space is increased and access to the sleeper is improved by removing the shift lever from the floor.
+Without a floor-mounted shift control, usable cab space is increased.
+Access to the sleeper is improved by removing the shift lever from the floor.

 The SmartShift control mounts to the right-hand side of the steering column and is operated by the fingers of the driver's right hand, allowing both hands to remain on the steering wheel.